-- 2.11 We believe that key challenges toward the systematization of these guidance documents lie especially in the establishment and sharing of the basic principles for corporate disclosure.
-International frameworks for disclosure of non-financial information, including IIRC's International Integrated Reporting Framework and IASB's Management Commentary Practice Statement, have set basic requirements to be met from the perspective of achieving the objective of information disclosure, although they have different names in the different frameworks as Guiding Principles and Qualitative Characteristics.
-The contents of such requirements have a lot in common despite using different terminologies. - 2.12 The international bodies have also updated their Guiding Principles and Qualitative Characteristics, taking into account corporate reporting from the medium- to long-term perspective as well as the characteristics of non-financial information.
+2.13 Of these issues, what we should prioritize the most are considered to be the reidentification of the purpose and expected users of non-financial reporting and the establishment of the basic principles, which serve as the skeleton of disclosure practices.
+International frameworks for disclosure of non-financial information, including IIRC's International Integrated Reporting Framework and IASB's Management Commentary Practice Statement, have set basic requirements to be met from the perspective of achieving the objective of information disclosure, although they have different names

+- in the different frameworks as Guiding Principles and Qualitative Characteristics.
+The contents of such requirements have a lot in common despite using different terminologies. - The international bodies have also updated their Guiding Principles and Qualitative Characteristics, taking into account corporate reporting from the medium- to long-term perspective as well as the characteristics of non-financial information.
 While considering adopting principles, such as fairness, balance, completeness and future orientation, they recognize the need for redefining the concept of materiality as one that encompasses non-financial information.
-In the discussion by the Special Committee, there were opinions expressed from the point of view that principles are desired to be shared among key guidance documents or guidelines, such as corporate accounting principles and financial reporting frameworks, which are expected to be referred to by preparers and users of disclosure information and external auditors.
-We believe that in order to ensure the quality of corporate disclosure, the recognition on basic requirements to be met should be shared by parties involved in corporate reporting, regardless of whether the disclosure is mandatory or voluntary.
+In the discussion by the Special Committee, there were opinions expressed from the point of view that principles are desired to be shared among key guidance documents or guidelines, such as corporate accounting principles and financial reporting frameworks, which are expected to be referred to by preparers and users of disclosed information and external auditors.
+We believe that in order to ensure the quality of corporate disclosure, the recognition on basic requirements to be met should be shared by parties engaged in corporate disclosure, regardless of whether the disclosure is mandatory or voluntary. - 2.15 In parallel with these discussions, it is expected to restructure guidance documents for corporate disclosure by ensuring their mutual consistency while repositioning such guidance documents.
+In the interviews conducted after the publication of the Interim Report, many respondents, especially business professionals, expressed their recognition that they believe it is necessary for Japanese guidance documents for non-financial information to be systematized and to ensure their mutual consistency, in conjunction with promoting the global movement to develop coherent standards.
+For example, because these guidance documents use different terminologies for types of information to be disclosed as stated above, it is highly desirable to, at least, use consistent terminology among them.
+In the meantime, when developing the guidance on a specific subject, such as the disclosure of climate-change information, it is preferable to use shared disclosure elements and principles by positioning such guidance under the existing comprehensive guidance, as well as to clearly state in the comprehensive guidance the mutual relationship with and the position of the guidance on specific subject.